 Court Services Bureau personnel do not provide legal advice.
-Bureau personnel will provide information on the requirements for the submission of process to the Bureau and the status of process already submitted to the Section for service.
+Court Services Bureau personnel will provide information on the requirements for the submission of process to the Bureau and the status of process already submitted to the Section for service.
 If legal advice is needed, you should contact an attorney of your choice.

 - Court Services

-- Collecting a Judgement
+- Collecting a Judgment

 - Domestic Violence Injunctions